Parents' 'agonizing' wait for news of missing CDC doctor

 The parents said their sole focus is finding their son, the middle of their three children.

-Fliers have begun circulating across Atlanta, showing Cunningham's enigmatic smile and urging anyone with information to call 911.
-Friends say he was smart and caring, a man with a big grin who liked doling out big hugs to match his smile.
+Fliers have begun circulating across Atlanta, showing Cunningham's magnetic smile and urging anyone with information to call 911.
+Friends say he is smart and caring, a man with a big grin who liked doling out big hugs to match his smile.

 Cunningham worked in epidemiology, trying to understand health differences across demographics.
 With more than 16 years of experience in public health, he has co-authored 28 publications on topics ranging from sleep deprivation to pulmonary disease, with a special focus on how health issues affect minorities.
 He worked on public health emergencies including Superstorm Sandy, the Ebola outbreak and the Zika virus.